vilroi/arm-cheat/README.md

 # ARM Assembly Cheat

-Notes and cheat sheet to things related to ARM.
+Notes and cheat sheet for things related to ARM.

 Will be updated and modified as needed.